+The magnitude of a flare is defined by NOAA Space Weather Prediction Center (SWPC) with a flare index that is based on the 1-minute XRS-B irradiance at the peak of the flare.
+Flare indices are denoted by a letter and a number based on the log 10 peak irradiance of the flare in watts per square metre (W/$\text{m}^2$) (X: $10^{-4}$ W/$\text{m}^2$, M: $10^{-5}$ W/$\text{m}^2$, C: $10^{-6}$ W/$\text{m}^2$, B: $10^{-7}$ W/$\text{m}^2$, and A: $10^{-8}$ W/$\text{m}^2$).
+Figure~\ref{fig:flux_and_flares_20220503} shows the 1-minute averaged X-Ray flux at a log10 scale and the flare events on May 3rd, 2022.
+There are 1 X-class flare, 1 M-class flare, 5 C-class flares, and 3 B-class flares.

-A notable change between the GOES-R (GOES 16-18) and previous GOES data is that the operational (near-real-time) data prior to GOES-16 had scaling factors applied by SWPC to adjust the GOES 8-15 irradiances to match fluxes from GOES-7.
-Thus, the flare index before GOES-16 was based on the operational irradiances with scaling factors.
-To get the true irradiances, the scaling factor of 0.7 (for the XRS-B channel) had to be removed (see Section~\ref{subsect:sci_vs_oper}).
+A notable difference between the GOES-R (GOES 16-18) and previous GOES data is that the operational (near-real-time) data prior to GOES-16 had scaling factors applied by the SWPC (Space Weather Prediction Center) to adjust the GOES 8-15 irradiance to match fluxes from GOES-7.
+Thus, the flare index before GOES-16 was based on the operational irradiance with scaling factors.
+To obtain the true irradiance, the scaling factor of 0.7 (for the XRS-B channel) have to be removed (see Section~\ref{subsect:sci_vs_oper}).

-The operational flare data based on the operational 1-minute X-Ray flux is prepared and stored by SWPC.
-SWPC provides near-real-time and recently observed X-ray flux data, solar and geomagnetic indices and solar event reports created from preliminary reports.
-Specifically, the SWPC offers Solar Events Lists (SEL) from 1996 to the present, accessible via its public warehouse (see \url{ftp://ftp.swpc.noaa.gov/pub/warehouse/}).
-The SEL provides daily preliminary lists of solar events, such as bright surges on the limb, filament disappearances, optical flares observed in H-alpha, X-ray flares, and others.
-By selecting the \textit{XRA} event type, users can access operational X-ray flare event data dating back to 1996 (\cite{SEL}).
+Operational flare data based on the 1-minute X-Ray flux is prepared and stored by the SWPC.
+SWPC provides near-real-time and recently observed X-ray flux data, solar and geomagnetic indices, and solar event reports created from preliminary reports.
+Specifically, SWPC offers Solar Events Lists (SEL) from 1996 to the present, accessible through its public warehouse\footnote{see \url{ftp://ftp.swpc.noaa.gov/pub/warehouse/}}.
+The SEL provides daily preliminary lists of solar events, including bright surges on the limb, filament disappearances, H-alpha optical flares, X-ray flares, and others.
+By selecting the \textit{XRA} event type, users can access operational X-ray flare event data dating back to 1996~\citep{SEL}.
 We refer to the flare event lists from the SEL as the \texttt{SWPC-FTP} list.
 The \texttt{SWPC-FTP} list includes flare times, magnitudes, and the assigned NOAA solar active region numbers.
 Additionally, the warehouse contains the daily SRS (Solar Region Summary) report, which provides detailed information about the solar active regions, including their positions.